 Health Psychology Track

 The Health Psychology Track emphasizes hospital-based as well as outpatient behavioral health services for patients of all ages.
 This includes assessment, consultation and intervention for a diverse patient population with psychological issues associated with adjustment to a broad range of medical conditions.
 The patient population includes those with spinal cord dysfunction, acute and chronic pain, progressive neurological disorders, pulmonary disorders, orthopedic disabilities, traumatic brain injury, organ transplantation, metabolic disorders, burns, cancer and stroke.
-Interns in this track provide inpatient medical/surgical consultation services across the age span and outpatient services in primary care behavioral medicine and health psychology.
-A wide variety of opportunities are available.
+Interns in this track provide inpatient medical/surgical consultation services across the age span and outpatient services in health psychology.
+A wide variety of elective opportunities are also available.

 Health psychology track training activities include, but are not limited to, the following:

 - Pediatrics (1/2 day for 6 or 12 months)

 - Elective Experiences (1 half day for 12 months)